kslamet/build-a-bot-with-twilio/README.md

     3. Go to the phone number that you just purchased
     4. Paste the link in the section “A Call Comes In”
     5. Click Save at the bottom of the page
+    6. To allow calls coming in from Singapore (or your country) to Twilio, click on [this link](https://www.twilio.com/console/voice/calls/geo-permissions/low-risk) and select your country to allow receiving calls.
-    6. Try out your bot on Voice!
+    7. Try out your bot on Voice!
 Call the phone number you just bought.
 5. Messaging setup
     1. In Autopilot → Channels, click into Programmable Messaging and copy the link
     2. Go to All Products & Services → Phone Numbers
     3. Go to the phone number that you just purchased
     4. Paste the link in the section “A Message Comes In”
     5. Click Save at the bottom of the page
+    6. To allow SMS coming in from Singapore (or your country) to Twilio, click on [this link](https://www.twilio.com/console/voice/calls/geo-permissions/low-risk) and select your country to allow receiving SMS.
-    6. Try out your bot on SMS!
+    7. Try out your bot on SMS!
 Send an SMS to the phone number you just bought.
 6. WhatsApp setup
     1. We will be using Twilio’s WhatsApp Sandbox
     2. In Autopilot → Channels, click into WhatsApp and copy the link